AI-ready Documentation

 TL;DR

 An AI chatbot is only as accurate as the documentation beneath it.
 When the knowledge base contains stale screenshots, renamed buttons, or missing answer capsules, every chatbot built on top of it becomes confidently wrong.
-The problem compounds fast: GitLab's 2023 DevSecOps Survey found that 65% of software teams release at least once per week, and each release can invalidate multiple help articles in a single sprint.
+The problem compounds fast: the GitLab 2023 DevSecOps Survey found that 65% of software teams release at least once per week, and each release can invalidate multiple help articles in a single sprint.

 The stakes have changed since AI agents started reading the same docs as customers.
 Before 2024, a stale article frustrated one user at a time.
 Today, a stale article feeds an LLM that will cite it to thousands of users before anyone notices.
 The cost of inaccurate documentation is no longer linear.
 It is multiplied by every AI system that retrieves from the knowledge base.

-What does "AI-ready documentation" actually mean?
+What does AI-ready documentation actually mean?

 AI-ready documentation is help center content structured so that large language models can extract, ground, and cite accurate answers from it without hallucinating.
 It combines three properties: factual accuracy (the steps match the current product), structural clarity (H2 headings, answer capsules, FAQ schema), and citation density (specific numbers, named sources, quotable statements).
-Pages with structured H2 over H3 over bullet hierarchies are 40% more likely to be cited by AI engines than flat prose.
+Pages with structured H2 over H3 over bullet hierarchies are significantly more likely to be cited by AI engines than flat prose.

 The definition matters because most teams still treat documentation as a human-only asset.
 They write for scanners who will skim and click.
 LLMs do not scan.
 They ingest.
 An LLM reads the entire page, extracts the answer block most likely to satisfy the query, and returns it with or without attribution.
 If the page has no obvious answer block, the model guesses.
 If the page has a clear 40-word answer right after the H2, the model quotes it.